nikplu/alw/README.rst

 Introduction
 ------------

-gl3w_ is the easiest way to get your hands on the functionality offered by the OpenGL core profile specification.
+alw_ is the easiest way to get your hands on the functionality offered by the OpenAL API.

-Its main part is a simple gl3w_gen.py_ Python script that downloads the Khronos_ supported glcorearb.h_ header and generates gl3w.h and gl3w.c from it.
+Its main part is a simple alw_gen.py_ Python script that generates alw.h and alw.c from the OpenAL headers (al.h and alc.h).
 Those files can then be added and linked (statically or dynamically) into your project.